atomone-hub/genesis/README.md

 always create new forks/splits/groups that are better aligned with what we need.

-We are not concerned about any business plan or tokenomics strategy for the AtomOne hub besides offering the scaling of transaction throughput through ICS1.5.
-We anticipate that our approach will successfully and sufficienty capture the niche market need for utmost security in IBC token transactions and ICS1.5 shard hosting, and serve as the basis for all the functionality that all people will need and want; and if it cannot be done through the spirit of these Founding Documents and the living AtomOne Constitution then it shall be done in the next generation that splits or forks from this AtomOne hub.

-The term "minimal" refers not to the totality of functionality offered by all the consumer chains hosted by ICS1.5, but rather the design of the root hub, and core shards of the AtomOne hub, the tokenomics of hub, its business plan, and its responsibilities; sometimes confusingly referred to as simply "the hub".
-"The hub" used to refer to the root hub (shard) but this term should be deprecated because with ICS the term is ambiguous.
-A "minimal hub" should be understood in this context; smart contract systems and VMs would not belong on the minimal root hub, but they are exactly what ICS1.5 is meant to host on "core shards" and "consumer shards".

-All shards (chains) are secured by the same validator set as the main hub chain.
-The shards that are owned and governed by AtomOne itself are called "core shards" and they are shards necessary for AtomOne as defined in these founding documents and living constitution; while those hosted on behalf of others are called "consumer shards".

-We must at all times distinguish between what is core vs consumer, not only in our code, documentation, and specifications, but also to the end user through all commensurate reasonable means at our disposal.

-#### Limitations of Powers
 The powers not delegated to the AtomOne hub by the Constitution, nor prohibited by it to the consumer chains, are reserved to the consumer chains respectively, or to the stakers, token holders, and people; or to other splits or forks of the AtomOne hub.

-The hub's root shard, IBC, and ICS1.5 implementations must stay minimal and only perform what is specified in these Founding Documents, or must be amended to the living AtomOne Constitution.
-The business plan of the hub must likewise be strictly limited to what is defined in these documents.
-All other functionality can be hosted on top of the ICS1.5 hosting layer on consumer chains and must not be confused for AtomOne functionality, and it should be clear which governing body is the responsible party for each consumer shard.

-AtomOne must not subsidize any ICS1.5 core shards that are not necessary to fulfill the specification of these documents.
-No core shard shall host arbitrary smart contracts from the general public--AtomOne will not itself become the maintainer for smart contract systems and virtual machines.
-Instead these must run as consumer chains with their own governing body.
-However they are funded, they must.

-When it comes to the innovative spirit and creative potential beyond those specified in these founding documents and the living constitution, we recommend that they be implemented as ICS1.5 hosted zones, and only in those cases where AtomOne can provably not solve the problem at hand through ICS1.5 hosting should a fork of AtomOne or a new chain be proposed with an entirely different constitution.
-The spririt of the AtomOne Constitution and the general mission and purpose of the AtomOne hub as a utility must not change.

 #### Significance as a Political Base
 There are many of us Cosmonauts and of those users of Gaia that are aligned